xadazhii/blockchain-simulator/README.md

 ```

-* **⚡ Real-Time Mining:** Watch the `Nonce` update live as the miner solves the cryptographic puzzle.
+* ** Real-Time Mining:** Watch the `Nonce` update live as the miner solves the cryptographic puzzle.
-* **🔐 Digital Signatures:** Simulates "Alice" and "Bob" wallets.
+* ** Digital Signatures:** Simulates "Alice" and "Bob" wallets.
 Every transaction is signed with a Private Key and verified with a Public Key.
-* **🔍 Block Inspection:** Drill down into mined blocks to view hashes, timestamps, and transaction data.
+* ** Block Inspection:** Drill down into mined blocks to view hashes, timestamps, and transaction data.
-* **🪜 Step-by-Step UI:** The interface breaks the lifecycle into 7 stages: *Request → Create → Broadcast → Validate → Reward → Add → Complete*.
+* ** Step-by-Step UI:** The interface breaks the lifecycle into 7 stages: *Request → Create → Broadcast → Validate → Reward → Add → Complete*.

 ## How It Works

 ### 1. The Consensus (Proof of Work)
 The simulator mimics Bitcoin's mining process.
 A `Miner` must find a hash for the block that starts with a specific number of zeros (Difficulty).

-[Image of blockchain proof of work consensus diagram]

 > **Logic:** `SHA-256(PrevHash + Data + Timestamp + Nonce) < Target`